dechavezv/Hoffman2_Notes/README.md

 of job by typing:
 `qstat -j <name_of_job> | grep 'resour'`

+If everthing is taken and your job doesn't start you could potentially check for space yourself and adjust the memory you request acordingly.
+One "brute force" way to do it is to loop through the nodes and run "qhost -F -h" and check for nonzero "slot" and "h_data", e.g.

+`$ qhost -F -h n7157|grep slot`
+   hc:slots=8
+`$ qhost -F -h n7157|grep h_data`
+   hc:h_data=0.000

+If both slots and h_data are nonzero, potentially you can get on the node.
+Be aware that jobs go in and out of the nodes all the time; by the time you finish typing qrsh, it is possible that the spot that you just discovered has been taken.

+But there are other potential complexities.
+Some special nodes may require additional parameters (e.g. "highmem").
+Some group-owned nodes may be undergoing a draining process; unless you are in that group and use "highp", you may not be able to get on it.

+Another way is to request the minimally acceptable (for your purpose) memory/time, and let the scheduler to do the search for you.

 # Parallelizing your jobs
 There are two ways to parallelize your jobs in Hoffman: `-pe shared` and `-pe dc*`.